Fair Work Ombudsman decisions

 Fair Work Ombudsman

-Blue Sky Kids Land Pty Ltd, a children’s clothing retailer operating in New South Wales and the Australian Capital Territory, and its directors Guo Dong Gu and Fei Rong Yang, have been penalised for exploiting four Chinese migrant workers.
-The company, along with Q Fay Trading Pty Ltd (previously operated by Mr Gu and Ms Yang), underpaid the workers, with hourly rates as low as $10 between October 2015 and June 2018.
+Blue Sky Kids Land Pty Ltd, a children’s clothing retailer operating in New South Wales and the Australian Capital Territory, and its directors the Applicant and the Second Respondent, have been penalised for exploiting four Chinese migrant workers.
+The company, along with Q Fay Trading Pty Ltd (previously operated by the Applicant and the Second Respondent), underpaid the workers, with hourly rates as low as $10 between October 2015 and June 2018.
 The workers, aged in their 40s and with limited English, also received back-payments, superannuation, and interest.
 The company provided false records to inspectors and hindered Fair Work Inspectors.
-The investigation began following a request for assistance from one of the workers.
+The investigation began following a request for assistance from a co-worker.

 Fair Work Ombudsman